Tfletcher7/Tfletcher7/README.md

 ## Projects
 Here are some of the projects that you will find in this repository:

-[Project 1](https://github.com/Tfletcher7/DigitalFinalProject): This is my portfolio website that I created for a class project.
-The site is made using HTML and Css.
+[Website Portfolio](https://github.com/Tfletcher7/DigitalFinalProject): My website portfolio is a responsive and visually appealing showcase of my web development projects and skills, built using HTML and CSS.
+It includes a homepage, projects section, about me section, and contact section, providing a professional and engaging platform for potential employers or clients to learn about me and my work.

-Project 2:
+[Python Testing](https://github.com/Tfletcher7/python_testing): I used Python testing to test a simple loan calculator that calculates the monthly payments and total cost of a loan based on user inputs such as loan amount, interest rate, and loan term.
+The tests were designed to ensure the accuracy and functionality of the loan calculator program.

 ## Contact
-If you have any questions or comments about any of the projects in this repository, please feel free to contact me at teagenfletcher7@gmail.com.
+If you have any questions or comments about any of the projects in this repository, please feel free to contact me at teagenfletcher7@gmail.com or 563-940-5937.
 Thank you for visiting my GitHub!